The Core Distinction in One Place

 Choose a Pillar Page when: the brand needs to rank for a broad head term, when multiple supporting articles already exist or are planned, and when the goal is organic traffic volume rather than direct conversion.
 Pillar Pages pay off over a 6โ18 month horizon as cluster content accumulates authority.

-When both are justified โ a large ecommerce operation with content resources โ build the Pillar Page first to capture the head term and establish the topic cluster.
+When both are justified.
+A large ecommerce operation with content resources.
+Build the Pillar Page first to capture the head term and establish the topic cluster.
 Then publish the Buyer's Guide as a cluster page targeting the commercial-intent variant.
 This sequencing maximizes the internal linking benefit while keeping each document's purpose clean.